Updated: June 2, 2014

 Introduce these oddball events into your social network and watch your Klout score climb.
 Of course, what might be offbeat elsewhere is often a cultural mainstay in the Bay Area.
 Warning: Your trendsetting may vary.

 Christmas Hill Park, Gilroy

-Most people know the annual Garlic Fest is described as the “Ultimate Summer Food Fair” with three days of food, beverages, arts, crafts and live entertainment.
+The annual Garlic Fest is described as the “Ultimate Summer Food Fair,” with three days of food, beverages, arts, crafts and live entertainment.
 Don’t worry, you won’t be the only one who needs a mint.

-A quirky festival for more than just kids, the Berkeley Kite Festival features giant artistic kites, high flying kites and opportunities to make your own.
+A quirky festival for more than just kids, the Berkeley Kite Festival features artistic kites, high-flyers, and plenty of opportunities to make your own.